RBEGamer/WeatherFrame/README.md

 # ANIMATION SETUP | ADD/EDIT ANIMATIONS
-* Download and install the custom animation tool PixelFRameAnimator https://github.com/RBEGamer/PixelFrameAnimator
+* Download and install the custom animation tool PixelFrameAnimator https://github.com/RBEGamer/PixelFrameAnimator
 * Set the size at the settings tab to the size of your weather frame
 * Draw your Frames or import BMP Files
 * Export the File and save it to your sd card